iNextrix/ASTPP/README.md

 Getting started with ASTPP
 --------------------------
-For a standard installation please follow the <a href="https://docs.astppbilling.org/display/itplmars/Community">Setup instructions</a>
+For a standard installation please follow the <a href="https://docs.astppbilling.org/display/itplmars/Installation">Setup instructions</a>
 from the documentation.

-Then follow <a href="https://docs.astppbilling.org/display/itplmars/Installation">quick setup guide</a>
+Then follow the <a href="https://docs.astppbilling.org/display/itplmars/Getting+started">Getting Started guide</a>.

 Community